 Turning layers of/on doesn't help.
 Refreshing neither.

-#2 Updated by Redmine Admin over 14 years ago
+#2 Updated by Redmine Admin about 15 years ago

 Partly my bad.
 The reason of the mess is that the two shapefiles are in differnet projections.